Block Paving Cost

 The complexity of a driveway pattern can vary depending on the desired final design, materials chosen, and even the skills of the tradesmen hired to build it.
 The more complex a driveway design is, the greater the time, skill, and money it will take to finish.

 For example, a simple chequered pattern will take less time to construct than a diagonal or herringbone design.
-In addition, spiral pattern designs will take a greater amount of time and skill than a simple straight design.
+In addition, spiral pattern designs will take more time and skill than a simple straight design.

 Landscaping

 Once the driveway has been built, it will often require some form of landscaping to be carried out.
-Choosing to perform landscaping to the surrounding areas, such grass and flowerbeds can increase the final build time considerably, this, in turn, will increase the labour costs.
+Choosing to perform landscaping in the surrounding areas, such as grass and flowerbeds, can increase the final build time considerably.
+This, in turn, will increase the labour costs.

 Often, when a driveway is constructed close to a wall, a border may also be needed for drainage.